ebshimizu/stats-of-the-storm/docs/parser.md

 # Parser
-The Stats of the Storm parser is the [heroprotocol](https://github.com/Blizzard/heroprotocol) library from Blizzard.
+Stats of the Storm loads replay data using the [heroprotocol](https://github.com/Blizzard/heroprotocol) library from Blizzard.
 Stats of the Storm makes use of a bundled version of the parsing script, so having python on your computer to run the parser is not required.